Energy-Efficient Water Treatment: Reducing Operational Costs

 How can businesses calculate energy savings from water treatment upgrades?

-By comparing historical energy consumption (kWh) of existing systems with projected specific energy use of the new design (kWh/m³), multiplying by local electricity tariffs, and including maintenance savings; energy recovery devices (ERD) with efficiency up to 90–95% and variable frequency drive (VFD) pumps can typically reduce total system energy consumption by 50–70%, while replacing multimedia filtration (MMF) with ultrafiltration (UF) operating at lower feed pressure can further decrease pumping energy by up to 30%, depending on system configuration and backwash frequency.
+Compare historical energy consumption (kWh) with the projected specific energy use of the upgraded design (kWh/m³), then multiply the difference by local electricity tariffs and include maintenance savings.
+Technologies like energy recovery devices (up to 90–95% efficiency) and VFD pumps can often reduce total energy consumption by 50–70%.
+In some cases, switching from multimedia filtration (MMF) to lower-pressure ultrafiltration (UF) can further reduce pumping energy—depending on configuration and backwash frequency.

 What are the most energy-efficient water treatment technologies available?